Thinking about vegetable garden layout plans and spacing requirements that go along with them?

 - Save Time when it’s planting crunch time.
 You’ll know where everything goes so you can just plant it and not have to think about it.

 Not all of us has a lot of land and space to garden.
 And that’s ok!
 I know people gardening on 1/10th of an acre or even in the city limits of town.
 This method applies to not only the rural homeowner or farmstead, but to someone wanting to grow in raised beds or indoors.

 Now, I mentioned some garden planning software for those techy non-creative people.
 If this is you, you’ll want to check out the next section.

 If you’re not the best at drawing, there are some great vegetable garden layout softwhare out there for you.

 - GrowVeg has a nice one with a free trial.
-After that it’s $29 per year.
+After that you have to pay every year.
 It also comes with support and great testimonials.
 Here’s the link.

 - Vegetable Gardening Online also has a tool that is free.
 Check it out here.

 Again, I draw out and measure my own, so I have not used these software tools.
 However, they come highly recommended from other gardeners plus they have a free option for you to try them out yourself.